 You can expect smoother skin, improvement of fine lines and wrinkles, improvement of neck wrinkles, improvement of neck muscle bands, improvement of jaw line contour, improvement in jaw line depth and differentiation between the neck and cheek, improvement of neck/chin contour, improvement of differentiation between the chin and neck, elevation of soft tissue volume of the cheeks, improvement of cheek folds, improvement of lines of the chin and lower lip area.

 A facelift surgeon should be selected based on many factors.
 Most important is operative experience and results.
 Other factors to incorporate are; how many face lifts per year does the surgeon perform?
 I perform 150 face lift operations per year.
 Where does the surgeon perform the surgery?
 I operated in a AAAAsf surgical facility in my office with the latest instruments and state of the art equipment dedicated to plastic surgery.
 Does the surgeon have a dedicated and consistent team to work with?
 I operate the same exact team including anesthesia provider.
 I have the same surgical assist every time which facilitates communication allows me to focus on your results not on communicating my expectations to a traveling assist who a barely know.
-What type of anesthesia is used during surgery?
-I generally use TIVA type of anesthesia, patient are not intubated during the operation.
-However, if a breathing is needed I will not hesitate to use it during your surgery.

 There are numerous boards of surgery.
 There is a board of cosmetic surgery and a board of facial plastic surgery (these are ENT surgeons) Understandably it is difficult for a consumer to differentiate and identify the most qualified face lift surgery.
 The only board of plastic surgery recognized by the graduate medical education is the American Board of Plastic Surgery.
 Since its inception in 1937 the American Board of Plastic Surgery has awarded certification to roughly 10,000 surgeons of which 6,900 are currently practicing.
 To be board certified by the American Board of Plastic Surgery a plastic surgeon must complete a residency in plastic surgery as well as a written and oral examination.
-The plastic surgeon must submit his or her operative log during their first few years of plastic surgery practice and the board will examine the candidate on cases selected at random.
+Board certified plastic surgeons must submit his or her operative log during their first few years of plastic surgery practice and the board will examine the candidate on cases selected at random.
 20% of plastic surgeon fail their oral boards the first time they take them.
 The consumer should be familiar with the American Board of Plastic Surgery.

 Your face will not look pulled or unnatural.
 The goal of face lift surgery is to achieve a more youthful facial appearance that looks like a better version of your current appearance.
 My patients often hear comments like, “did you lose weight” or “your skin looks great”.